 So at this point that we have one station with two names (Charing Cross and Embankment served by the ‘Bakerloo’ Railway and the District Railway at today’s Embankment station); another station with the same name as half of the other station (Charing Cross, served by the CCE&H Railway); and another station sitting on its own with a different name (Trafalgar Square, the Bakerloo Railway’s station one stop north of ‘Embankment’).

 In 1910, the now-merged London Electric Railways company applied to restore the expired 1902 permission to extend what’s now the Charing Cross branch of the Northern line to the Embankment.
 A single tunnel would continue in a loop under the Thames, to a single platform allowing an interchange to the District Railway and the ‘Bakerloo’ railway.
 The permission was passed in 1911 and the extension opened on 6 April 1914.
 You can see the loop, which closed in 1925, on this map, where it’s marked as ‘Charing Cross loop’.
-It’s also the best map ever, so save the link for your records.
+It’s also the best map ever.

 Following this extension, the deep-level platforms were called Charing Cross (Embankment) and the District Railway platforms were still called Charing Cross.
 In 1915, the whole station finally got one name.